WangZi-Rui/WangZi-Rui.github.io/_pages/about.md

 You can find my CV here: [Wang ZiRui's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).

-If you are interested in my research interests or want to cooperate with me, my email and github link are as follows[Email](mailto:ziruiwang0625@gmail.com)\ [Github](https://github.com/WangZi-Rui)
+If you are interested in my research interests or want to cooperate with me, my email and github link are as follows [Email](mailto:ziruiwang0625@gmail.com)\ [Github](https://github.com/WangZi-Rui)